-By the end of 2015, both sites are still enhancing the protection of the sites against the potential consequences of these events, i.e. loss of electrical power or loss of the ultimate heat sink, and the severe accident management.
-Most works are now already finalized in Doel, with the provisions of mobile pumps and diesels such as the realization of several modifications to protect the site in case of complete station black-out.
-At Tihange, the strategy to protect the site against complete station black-out and the enhancement of the emergency management are in progress.
+By the end of 2016, both sites are still enhancing their protection against the potential consequences of these events, i.e. loss of electrical power or loss of the ultimate heat sink, and their severe accident management.
+The strategy for the complete station black-out and for the loss of the ultimate heat sink is well-defined on both sites.
+The works are finalized in Doel, with the provisions of mobile pumps and diesels such as the realization of several modifications to protect the site in case of complete station black-out.
+At Tihange, most related actions are now almost finalized.

-The biggest actions to be finalized in the framework of the stress-test action plan are the deployment of the Complete Station Black-Out strategy in Tihange and the construction of filtered venting systems on all reactor buildings at Doel and Tihange.
+The biggest actions to be finalized in the framework of the stress-test action plan are the deployment of the Complete Station Black-Out strategy in Tihange, the construction of a new emergency response facility in Tihange (backup to current site operation center) and the construction of filtered venting systems on all reactor buildings at Doel and Tihange.

-In summary, by the end of 2015, the licensee Electrabel finalized some 75% of the stress-tests action plan.
-Considering that most open actions are already ongoing, the licensee considers the project BEST to be implemented for 90%.
-The last actions should be finalized in 2017.
+In summary, by the end of 2016, the licensee ENGIE Electrabel finalized more than 85% of the stress-tests action plan.
+Considering that most open actions are already ongoing, the licensee considers the project BEST to be implemented for 94%.
+Most remaining actions should be finalized in 2017.

 The Belgian Safety Authorities consider the licensee progress made since 2011 as satisfactory but notes for some actions considerable delays in the implementation of the stress tests action plan.

 These delays are mainly due to technical difficulties or procurement problems encountered by the licensee together with an underestimation of the time required by the Safety Authorities to perform the review and assessment of the feasibility and preliminary studies, to be validated before implementing the action.